-USA have participated in 14 of the first 15 editions of the FIFA U-17 World Cup, having only missed out in 2013.
-New Zealand 1999 has been the Stars and Stripes best showing to date at the U-17 World Cup, where they came in fourth place, narrowly missing out on a spot in the final after losing to Australia on penalties in the semi-finals.
+USA have participated in 15 of the 16 editions of the FIFA U-17 World Cup, having only missed out in 2013.
+The Stars and Stripes best showing to date has been at New Zealand 1999, where they came fourth, narrowly missing out on a spot in the final after losing to Australia on penalties in the semi-finals.
 The Americans reached the quarter-finals on four other occasions, most recently at Peru 2005.
-Like many other countries who have participated at the U-17 World Cup, this tournament has helped launch the careers of some of the United States’ most successful footballers to date, including USA’s all-time leading scorer Landon Donovan.
+Last time out at Chile 2015, USA failed to emerge from the group stage for the first time since 2001.